Folk art of the United States: Fraktur art

-Fraktur art was a decorative element for documents such as poems, religious texts, particularly birth and baptismal certificates, and furniture.
-Artists typically used a goose quill as a primary tool to outline and draw onto their mediums while using a brush made from cat hair to put the colours down.
+Fraktur art was a decorative illumination element for documents such as poems, religious texts, birth and baptismal certificates, and furniture.
+It was primarily practiced in Pennsylvania by the Pennsylvania Dutch, and was named after the fraktur script it commonly accompanied.
+Artists typically used a goose quill as a primary tool to outline and draw onto their mediums while using a brush made from cat hair to put the colors down.
 Fraktur art is closely related to calligraphy, not only in the similar use of tools but also in the dependence on the line to create dimension and shape within the artworks.
-All the elements within the artwork are outlined with a black calligraphic line to enhance the dimensionality of the element by providing layered details onto the flat colours laid down, while also contrasting it against the often pale background and monochromatic text.
+All the elements within the artwork are outlined with a black calligraphic line to enhance the dimensionality of the element by providing layered details onto the flat colors laid down, while also contrasting it against the often pale background and monochromatic text.
 However, the lack of expressive brushwork, texture and shading resulted in an overall flatness by enhancing the two dimensionality of the artworks.
 The main subject matter of these fraktur artworks often consisted of birds, animals and flower motifs within a floral arrangement that encircled the text as a border.

+Appalachian painting

+Appalachian painting is a diverse collection of related styles that incorporate influence from Native American, African-American, and European traditions.
+Commonalities in Appalachian painting include making materials from what can be found locally, graining and marbling to imitate rare and costly woods and marbles, and painting landscapes as well as local folklore and legends.
+These paintings were often displayed prominently indoors, and formed the focal point for many both public and private interior spaces.
+Franklin D. Roosevelt's New Deal programs in the 30s and 40s provided support and employment for many Appalachian painters in that time, which lead to the creation of many new paintings and murals.
+One prominent modern Appalachian folk painter is Mike Ousley, whose work draws on stories and folklore he has heard and experienced throughout his life in eastern Kentucky.

+Barn quilts

+Barn quilts are a type of folk art found in the United States (particularly the South and Midwest) and Canada.
+They take the patterns of traditional quilt squares, and recreate them either directly on the side of a barn or on a piece of wood or aluminum which is then attached to the side of a barn.
+Patterns are sometimes modeled off of family quilts, loved ones, patriotic themes, or important crops to the farm.
+The origins of the barn quilt are contested- some claim they date back almost 300 years, but some claim they were invented by Donna Sue Groves of Adams County, Ohio in 2001.
+Their origin is likely connected to barn advertisements.
+Many rural counties will display their barn quilts as part of a quilt trail, creating a route that connects barns with barn quilts to sponsor local tourism.